duganchen/podfeeds/README.md

 Podfeeds is structured as an old-fashioned, Lynx-friendly website.
 There's a landing page at "/" with a link for each subscription.
 Each of those links goes to a page.
 That page is an HTML rendering of the podcast's XML file, with a table of contents at the top.
-Each entry at the table of contents is an episode.
+Each entry in the table of contents is an episode.

 You start on the list of podcasts you're subscribed to.